-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE River's water tariffs will rise for them as irrigation farmers due to the projects needs.
-Stated that it is unfair since to date he had a right and now he will have to pay more without any additional benefits.
-(Hartbeespoort Irrigation Board) 2010) FV responded that the river management system for the Crocodile River was included as a project cost but acknowledge that the water tariffs might possibly increase.
-Stated further that Water Resource Management will increase on a national level and not only in the Crocodile River.WM mentioned that agriculture relies on the strategic value of its products and therefore shall the final decision be for the Government to make.
-5.2.10 What assurance does ESKOM get for their water?
-G. Fritz (Makoppa Irrigation Board) Agri Forum (25 March 2010) Phase 2 Comment: OvdB responded that ESKOM has a 99.5% assurance.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE is not currently within the capabilities of the irrigation boards.
+Suggest that it be a global integrated system over the project where it can be controlled at a central point.
+Limpopo) Irrigation Board.
+Noted that it was identified as a project cost for the Crocodile River though.
+Noted the issue will be taken up with DWA for further consideration.
+5.2.9.
+J. van Rensburg (Hartbeespoort Irrigation Board) Agri Forum (25 March 2010) Issue relevant to Phase 2: FV responded that the river management system for the Crocodile River was included as a project cost but acknowledge that the water tariffs might possibly increase.
+Stated further that Water Resource Management will increase on a national level and not only in the Crocodile River.
+WM mentioned that agriculture relies on the strategic value of its products and therefore shall the final decision be for the Government to make.
+5.2.10 .
+What assurance does ESKOM get for their water?
+G. Fritz (Makoppa Irrigation Board) Agri Forum (25 March 2010) Issue relevant to Phase 2: OvdB responded that ESKOM has a 99.5% assurance.